act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 ## Assumptions

-The `lang` or `xml:lang` attribute is being used to comply to WCAG.
+This rule assumes that the presence of a lang or xml:lang attribute is being used to comply to WCAG.
+This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Background